-Huge List of Computer Stress Test Software [Used by Pros in the Industry]
+Huge List of Computer Stress Test Software [Used by Engineers in the Rugged Computing Industry]

 by Yazz K., on Nov 20, 2018 10:12:07 AM

-A lot of these tools are used by professionals in the high-performance computing industry to help identify issues with computer systems.
+A lot of these tools are used by professionals in the rugged computer industry to help identify issues with computer systems.
 So I thought to share them with you - all in one place.

 For your convenience, I've distinguished stress test software from hardware monitoring tools with two asterisks(*) next to the name.